EnderGolem/Extended-Chess/README.md

 ## Desription
 A gem for creating custom games like chess.
 With the creation of their figures, fields and rules.
-The gem implements checkers, chess and giveaways and the Mongols setup.
+The gem implements checkers, chess and the Mongols setup.

 ## Installation